-Scope: The document should specify which nodes should perform the network action as described in Section 2.1.
+Scope: Description of which nodes should perform the network action as described in Section 2.1.

-State: The document should specify if the network action can modify state in the network and, if so, the state that may be modified and its side effects.
+State: Indication of whether the network action can modify state in the network and, if so, the state that may be modified and its side effects.

-Required/Optional: The document should specify whether a node is required to perform the network action.
+Required/Optional: Indication of whether a node is required to perform the network action.

-In-Stack Data: The number of LSEs of in-stack data, if any, and its encoding.
-If this is of a variable length, then the solution must specify how an implementation can determine this length without implementing the network action.
+In-Stack Data: The number of LSEs of in-stack data, if any, and the encoding of the in-stack data.
+If the in-stack data is of a variable length, then the solution must specify how an implementation can determine the length without implementing the network action.

 Post-Stack Data: The encoding of post-stack data, if any.
-If this is of a variable length, then the solution must specify how an implementation can determine this length without implementing the network action.
+If the post-stack data is of a variable length, then the solution must specify how an implementation can determine the length without implementing the network action.